-If you're acting on behalf of a student who isn't capable of completing / signing the application form and / or holding a bank or building society account in their own name, you need to prove that you're legally able to act as a third party for the EMA applicant.
+If you're acting on behalf of a student who isn't capable of filling in or signing the application form and / or holding a bank or building society account in their own name, you need to prove that you're legally able to act as a third party for the EMA applicant.

 You will need to send:

-- documentation from a public body (such as the Department of Health), or a Power of Attorney confirming that you're authorised to act and / or accept payments on the student's behalf
+- documents from a public body (such as the Department of Health), or a Power of Attorney confirming that you're authorised to act and / or accept payments on the student's behalf

 - a statement of the student's special educational needs or a letter showing you receive Disability Living Allowance (DLA) on behalf of the student

 After you have enrolled at a school or college you have to sign an EMA Learning Agreement in two parts.
 The first part covers what sessions you must be present at and in most cases will also make reference to the course you are studying.
 It might also refer to the Code of Behaviour expected within the school or FE college.
 To get your payment, you have to go to all their sessions.

 How payments are made

 Payments will be made directly to your bank account.